gocodebox/lifterlms/readme.txt

 + Added an orange highlight to the admin "Add-Ons & More" menu item
 + Removed unused cron event.

+##### LifterLMS Blocks

++ Updated LifterLMS Blocks to 1.3.4
++ Adds support for handling courses & lessons in "Classic Editor" mode as defined by the Divi page builder
++ Skips course and lesson migration when "Classic" mode is enabled.
++ Adds conditions to identify "Classic" mode when the Classic Editor plugin settings are configured to enforce classic (or block) mode for *all* posts.

 ##### Database Updates

 + Unschedules the aforementioned unused cron event.